 - two have earned national championships in athletics

-- nearly 25 have served with AmeriCorps
+- more than 25 have served with AmeriCorps

 - scores have traveled and studied around the world